ibm-cloud-docs/Registry/container-registry-cli.md

 **Example**

 List all your exemptions for security issues that apply to images in the *`birds/bluebird`* repository.
-The output includes exemptions that are account-wide, exemptions scoped to the *`birds`* namespace, and exemptions scoped to the *`birds/bluebird`* repository but not any scoped to specific tags within the *`birds/bluebird`* repository.
+The output includes exemptions that are account-wide, exemptions that are scoped to the *`birds`* namespace, and exemptions that are scoped to the *`birds/bluebird`* repository, but not any that are scoped to specific tags within the *`birds/bluebird`* repository.

 ```
 ibmcloud cr exemption-list --scope birds/bluebird